REFRIGERANTS (the working fluid inside the heat pump)

 Inside a typical 8kW air source heat pump there is usually about 2 to 2.5kg of refrigerant, and this refrigerant will not wear out.
 It should stay contained within the unit for its whole life, and recovered when the unit is scrapped.
 Ground source have more compact heat-exchangers, so the charge quantity is likely to be considerably lower, typically 0.85kg for new similar-size unit.
 However this could vary considerably.

 In the past, refrigeration equipment was notoriously leaky.
 However, modern package equipment should be all-welded construction, and a quality heat pump should never leak.
 However, though very rare, pipe fractures could happen and leakage could result from the unlikely need for a component change.
 From my experience, I would suggest that 1 complete loss of the charge in 10 years would be an unlucky worse-case scenario, and on average, the refrigerant loss would be far lower.
-In my comparison below, I have assumed a worse case scenario.
+In my comparison below, I have assumed this worst case scenario.

 That said, I may be optimistic thinking that end-of-life heat pumps will be dealt with properly.
 Possibly far too many are scrapped irresponsibly.